QuantEcon/lecture-python-intro/lectures/inflation_history.md

 Immediately after World War I, Hungary, Austria, Poland, and Germany were not on the gold standard.

-Their currencies were “fiat” or "unbacked", meaning that they were not backed by credible government promises to convert them into gold or silver coins on demand.
+Their currencies were "fiat" or "unbacked", meaning that they were not backed by credible government promises to convert them into gold or silver coins on demand.

 The governments printed new paper notes to pay for goods and services.